-During 2014, the Company did not conduct any exploration activities on these two projects except for maintaining the exploration permits in respect of the projects.
+During the three months ended March 31, 2015, the Company did not conduct any exploration activities on these two projects except for maintaining the exploration permits in respect of the projects.

 On December 13, 2013, Minco China entered into an agreement with Gansu Yuandong Investment Co., Ltd ("YDIC") pursuant to which the Company agreed to sell two exploration permits in the Xicheng East and Yangshan area to YDIC for RMB 0.8 million (\$150,000).
-The process of transferring the titles of the two permits to YDIC had not been completed as at December 31, 2014 due to the pending approval by Gansu province.
+The process of transferring the titles of the two permits to YDIC had not been completed as at March 31, 2015 due to the pending approval by Gansu province.

 On December 26, 2014, Minco China entered into an agreement with Beijing Runlong Investment Limited Company ("Beijing Runlong") in which the Company agreed to sell four exploration permits in the Yangshan area to Beijing Runlong for total cash proceeds of RMB 3,200,000 (\$604,618).
-The process of transferring the titles to the four permits to Beijing Runlong was pending approval by Gansu province and the proceeds were not received as at December 31, 2014.
+The process of transferring the titles to the four permits to Beijing Runlong was pending approval by Gansu province and the proceeds were not received as at March 31, 2015.